Christine, Jessica & Molly

 What I didn’t pay for was the feeling of accomplishment.
 The pride behind the race.
 The pride BEFORE the race.

 It doesn’t always have to be a marathon.
 It doesn’t even have to be a race.
 But when you feel pride for what you’re doing, the reward comes tenfold.

 8. Plan ahead

-If you’re working out at the hotel, researching if they have Pelotons or simply mapping out what workout you’ll do when you’re there.
+If you’re working out at the hotel, research if they have Pelotons or simply map out what workout you’ll do when you’re there.